sofianelatifi/sofianelatifi.github.io/research.md

 ## Conference Presentations

-I have shared my research findings at prestigious conferences and seminars, such as:
+I have shared my research findings at conferences and seminars, such as:

 • **INED**, Seminar series of the research group on International Migration and Minorities, November 2024.
 • **ECSR**, September 2024.